Nutrition Services

 A nutritious meal delivered by a friendly driver is much more than sustenance.
 It goes a long way in helping maintain independence.
 Meals on Wheels are provided short-term or long-term to homebound older adults age 60 and older who are unable to prepare a nutritionally balanced meal for themselves.
 Cold evening meals and frozen weekend meals are also available for clients who have no other resources.
 Meals are delivered between 10 a.m. and 1 p.m.
 Monday through Friday, except holidays.

-There are no income guidelines for Meals on Wheels and no fee for the service but we do ask for a donation to help to pay for the program.
+There are no income guidelines for Meals on Wheels and no fee for the service, but we do ask for a donation to help to pay for the program.
 The suggested donation amount of $3.00 per meal is reflected in a monthly donation statement.
 However, we never deny anyone a meal if they can’t afford to donate.

 To make a referral to start delivery of Meals on Wheels, call Tri-Valley’s Information & Resource Department.